18 Dec 7 Ways E-Prescribing Improves Eye Care Medication Adherence

 For instance, within minutes after the provider sends the e-prescription to the pharmacy using the MaximEyes bi-directional e-prescribing system, RxInform automatically sends a text message to the patient.
 This text message includes a link to a secure site designed to overcome key prescription abandonment barriers.

-Patients can view financial assistance information, educational videos, and information on the medication that was prescribed for them.
-They also can schedule a prescription pickup.
+Your patients view financial assistance information, educational videos, and information on the prescribed medication.
+They also have the option to schedule a prescription pickup.

 The notifications require no extra effort from the provider beyond prescribing the medication.
 DrFirst reports that with a patient satisfaction rate of over 90%, patients enjoy the experience.